On the non-existence of elements of Kervaire invariant one: The complex cobordism spectrum

 We now introduce our equivariant variation on the complex cobordism spectrum by defining

 where $\mur$ is the $\zt$-equivariant {\em real bordism} spectrum of Landweber~\cite{MR0222890} and Fujii~\cite{MR0420597} (and further studied by Araki~\cite{MR614829} and Hu-Kriz~\cite{MR1808224}).
-In \S\ref{sec:real-bordism} we will give a construction of $\mur$ as a commutative algebra in $\gspectra{\zt}$.
+In \S\ref{sec:real-bordism} we will give a construction of $\mur$ as a commutative algebra in $\ugspectra{\zt}$.
 The norm is taken along the unique inclusion $\zt\subset G$.
-Since the norm is symmetric monoidal, the spectrum $\mutn{G}$ is an equivariant commutative ring spectrum.
+Since the norm is symmetric monoidal, and its left derived functor may be computed on the spectra underlying cofibrant commutative rings (Proposition~\ref{thm:16}), the spectrum $\mutn{G}$ is an equivariant commutative ring spectrum.
 For $H\subset G$ the unit of the restriction-norm adjunction (Proposition~\ref{thm:119}) gives a canonical commutative algebra map